kirenz/gradio-intro/README.md

 - Store information between interactions with `gr.State`.
 - Handle files and images.
 - Connect to Google Gemini for text, chat, and vision.
+- Generate fresh images from text prompts with Imagen 4.
+- Direct short-form video clips with Gemini Veo.
+- Morph between uploaded frames with Gemini's image-to-video transition.
+- Turn campaign briefs into Veo videos with brand- and persona-aware prompts.
 - Stream model outputs so users see answers immediately.
 - Add friendly validation and theming.